tetrapharmakon/species/_lectures/3-monoidal-structures-on-P.md

 2. that is *cartesian closed*, meaning that there is a natural bijection
    $$ {\cal E}(A\times B, C) \cong {\cal E}(A, C^B) $$
    for every three objects $A,B,C$
-3. having a *subobject classifier*, meaning an object $\Omega$ with the property that for every $A\in\cal E$ the poset of all subobjects of $A$ is parametrized by the set of morphisms into a fixed object $\Omega$ that thus "classifies" monomorphisms.
+3. having a *subobject classifier*, meaning an object $\Omega$ with the property that for every $A\in\cal E$ the poset of all subobjects of $A$ is parametrised by the set of morphisms into a fixed object $\Omega$ that thus "classifies" monomorphisms.

 Unwinding axiom 3, it means the following: there exists a unique monomorphism $\tau : 1 \to \Omega$ with the property that *every* monomorphism $m : U \to A$ into *every* object $A\in \cal E$ appears in a pullback square